Fanny Vong

-Fanny Vong Chuk Kwan is a Macanese teacher and scholar, specializing in studying the tourism and gambling industry in Macau.
+Fanny Vong Chuk Kwan is a Macau teacher and scholar, specializing in studying the tourism and gambling industry in Macau.
 She has been the president of the Institute for Tourism Studies in Macau since 2001.
 Vong occupies several significant government offices in relation to Macau's tourism industry, including sitting on the Tourism Development Committee, the Cultural Industry Committee, the Talent Development Committee, and the Guangdong-Macau Development Strategies Group.
 In 2020, Macau Business listed her as one of the 20 most influential women in Macau.
 She has published widely on tourism development and management, focusing especially on the impact of tourism for gambling in Macau.

 Biography

 Vong was born in Macau, and completed her bachelor's and master's degree in business administration from the University of Macau.
 She completed her doctorate in business organisation and management from the Instituto Superior de Ciências do Trabalho e da Empresa in Portugal, and also conducted research at Stockholm University while she was there.
 She speaks Cantonese, Mandarin and English.